collapsed-stacks/startups/questions/2/dividing-profits-amongst-developers-and-designers.md

 - posted by: [connor](https://stackexchange.com/users/392995/connor) on 2014-07-30
 - score: 5

-<p>If you only need a designer for one app, it makes more sense to pay them either a set rate or a percentage of revenue from that app.</p>
+If you only need a designer for one app, it makes more sense to pay them either a set rate or a percentage of revenue from that app.

-<p>On the other hand, if your startup is co-founded by developers and designers it becomes a little bit more complicated.
+On the other hand, if your startup is co-founded by developers and designers it becomes a little bit more complicated.
 This is an issue that should be taken care of before work begins.
 You should always have a common understanding of roles and responsibilities when distributing shares of ownership.
-If you know your designer co-founder will have much less work to do in the company, you should discuss giving them a lower percentage of ownership.</p>
+If you know your designer co-founder will have much less work to do in the company, you should discuss giving them a lower percentage of ownership.

 ## Answer 38